section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 Right-click on the resource folder and open it in your files

 #### Step 4: Locate the drawable subdirectory in your files and add the required image
-Locate the newly created drawable subdirectory and add an image you would wish to display for the specified locale.
-Ensure the image added within the new drawable folder has a similar name as that within the original drawable folder
+Locate the newly created drawable subdirectory and add an image you wish to display for the specified locale.
+Ensure the image added within the new drawable folder has a similar name as that within the original drawable folder.

 ![image_files](/engineering-education/localization-and-internationalization-in-android/image_files.png)